klamoureux386/ConditionPredictor/README.md

     9. Run the setup for cTAKES (currently just `mvn clean compile` and `mvn clean compile package`).
     9.5: Make sure you [download](https://sourceforge.net/projects/ctakesresources/files/sno_rx_16ab.zip/download) the default fast lookup dictionary and unzip it in your `resources/org/apache/ctakes/dictionary/lookup/fast` directory.
     10. Afterward, take the compiled ctakes-distribution target folder (*cTakesJava/ctakes/ctakes-distribution/target*) and move the `apache-ctakes-#.#.#.-bin.zip` file outward to the same directory as the parent ctakes folder.
+    11. Unzip the bin .zip, rename the output folder to `ctakes-7.0.0-compiled`
+    12. Navigate to src → main → bin and add a file named `.env`.
+Add `CTAKES_HOME=%CURRENT_DIR%` and save.
-    11. Unzip the bin .zip, rename the output folder to `ctakes-7.0.0-compiled` and run .NET Aspire project. **NOTE**: There is currently a bug where access to the .bat file of the wrapper project gets locked after running the solution once.
+    13. Run the .NET Aspire project. **NOTE**: There is currently a bug where access to the .bat file of the wrapper project gets locked after running the solution once.
 A workaround for this is to open Task Manager and end the leftover java.exe process.
+    [This link](https://github.com/dotnet/aspire/issues/10377) indicates that it is an issue with launching .NET Aspire via an IDE.
+Need to look into this more.
+After some research, it seems Apache Airflow does what I'm looking to do so I may consider switching to that.

 3. To run the CTakes Java wrapper standalone if testing:
     1. Open up the wrapper-app project in IntelliJ.